fabricius1/azure-machine-learning-api-deployment/README.md

 The code for creating/updating the linear regression model with R's `lm()` function can be found in the `scripts/update_lm.py` file.
 On the other hand, R's `predict()` function is used in the `lm_app/api.py` file (inside the `predict` Python function, called when the route `http//:localhost:8000/lm/api/predict/{distance}` is accessed).

-# Model Update X Model Info
+# Model update X model info

 This project was structured so that two distinct processes can work independently: the model creation/update, by one hand; and displaying its information and using its predictive functionality, on the other.